asmagill/SimpleScheduler/README.md

 Set when the task is called for the very first time from `SimpleScheduler.checkQueue()`.

 ### Examples
 * _Blink_ -- This example recreates the standard Blink example using tasks.
-It shows a lambda function based task which takes the `SimpleTask` parameter and triggers another task each time it is invoked.
+It shows a lambda function based task which takes the `SimpleTask` parameter and triggers another task each time it is invoked as a simple example of task chaining.
 * _Heartbeat_ -- This example recreates the Heartbeat pulse found in _ArduinoISP_ as a task.
 * _InteractiveTest_ -- This example is more complex which starts with the Heartbeat task but allows you to trigger the Blink task with a count limit, pause and resume the Heartbeat task, and list the currently running tasks.
 The output of running tasks currently requires [Streaming.h](http://arduiniana.org/libraries/streaming/) to simplify the format of the output.